yashayang/Airbnb-Project/README.md

 # About AirBnB clone:

-Airbnb is web application inspired by the actual Airbnb, that provides an online marketplace for lodging primirily homestays for vacation retals, and tourism activities.
+Airbnb clone is a web application inspired by the actual Airbnb, that provides an online marketplace for lodging primirily homestays for vacation retals, and tourism activities.
 Click here to view Airbnb Live Site

 ### Please see below links to project Wiki:
 *